top of page

 This underwater video focuses on what lies beneath the visible.

-The mover’s head remains unseen—only the body, submerged in cold water, revealing what is usually hidden.
-It reflects the dissonance between external appearance and internal reality.
+The mover’s head remains unseen, only the body, submerged in cold water.
 The surface may show calm, even a smile, while below, there is tension, struggle, a quiet collapse.

 Dedicated to my family in Ukraine, who continue to endure the silent, ongoing impact of war.